ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Personas.md

 It is a combination of public domain, and under copyright material usable on campus via fair use.
 They want to create a collection and make public domain items shared over open access, and share other items with campus only.

+## General Institute

+A campus institute has materials from conferences they facilitate; and articles, audio, and video from a journal they manage.
+They want to archive and display posters, presentations (materials and recordings), submitted papers together from a conferrence.
+They want to archive content feeding issues of an online journal that does not have a consistent publication schedule (some content might be released monthly, some might be quarterly).
+To promote content they want to be able to tweet, and post to other social media to promote content.
+They want to have authors link to content in online CV's or profiles.
+They would like content coming from the repository branded with their institute (ie. logo included).
+They want to manage all of their content as owned by their institute and create collections of mixed formats, and also mix in links to audio and video within text.

 ## Center for Social Research

 The Center for Social Research supports faculty and researchers in social science.